jacobwilliams/json-fortran/README.md

 environment variable `FC` to point to your Fortran compiler, and create a build directory.
 Then `(cmake-gui|ccmake|cmake) /path/to/json-fortran-root` to configure, `make` to build and `make install` to optionally install.
+You can also use `make check` to build and run the unit tests.
-As long as the project is built with CMake, other CMake projects can find it and link against it.
+As long as the project is built with
+CMake, other CMake projects can find it and link against it.
 For example, if you have a second copy of the JSON-Fortran project tree, and want to build the unit tests linking against those compiled/installed by the first copy: